-Although online examination system comes with many opportunities and advantages as aforementioned above, studies revealed that the effective implementation of this mode is been faced by some challenges.
+Although the online examination system comes with many opportunities and advantages as aforementioned above, studies revealed that the effective implementation of this mode is been faced by some challenges.
 The findings of Buckley et al. (2021) revealed that students found the online examination stressful as a result of some challenges like; insufficient time duration, anxiety in navigating through pages and technical problems during submission.
 Also, Al Khalaf et al. (2022) subjected some final year dental students to an online assessment system.
-Students reported that the major challenges been encountered are constraint in time allotted, navigation and technical issues while interacting with the system.
+Students reported that the major challenges encountered are constraints in time allotted, navigation and technical issues while interacting with the system.
 Abd Elgalil et al. (2020) conducted a cross-sectional study that explored the perception of undergraduate pre-clinical medical students.
 Among the challenges encountered by the students are; high cost of subscription, lack of ability to focus, and restriction to the type of questions that were knowledge-based been asked.
-Furthermore, the study of Ilgaz and Afacan Adanır (2020) presented that students subjected to online examination in a vocational college in Turkey reported challenges related to: the length of examination and technical problems that occurred during the employment of online examinations.
+Furthermore, the study of Ilgaz and Afacan Adanır (2020) presented that students subjected to online examination in a vocational college in Turkey reported challenges related to: the length of the examination and technical problems that occurred during the employment of online examinations.

 3. methodOLOGY

 The study employed the multistage sampling technique in selecting samples for the study.
-All undergraduates that were just admitted into the first year (100 level) across the thirteen faculties in Obafemi Awolowo University constituted the population.
-These set of students were purposively selected based on their participation in the online entrance examination conducted by the University.
+All undergraduates who were just admitted into the first year (100 level) across the thirteen faculties in Obafemi Awolowo University constituted the population.
+This set of students was purposively selected based on their participation in the online entrance examination conducted by the University.
 The students’ age range falls between 15 and 18 years.
 Two faculties were randomly selected from the thirteen faculties in the University.
 One hundred students from each of the selected faculties were chosen using the accidental sampling procedure.
-A self-developed questionnaire on the ease of use and perception of P-UTME online examination was the research instrument used for data collection.
+A self-developed questionnaire on the ease of use and perception of the P-UTME online examination was the research instrument used for data collection.
 The questionnaire contained four sections.
-Section A requested for the demographic information of the respondents; section B assessed the ease of use of the online examination platform, section C elicited information on students’ perception of the online examination while section D gathered information on the challenges faced by the students while participating in the online examination.
+Section A requested the demographic information of the respondents; Section B assessed the ease of use of the online examination platform, Section C elicited information on students’ perception of the online examination, while Section D gathered information on the challenges faced by the students while participating in the online examination.
 To establish the validity of the questionnaire, the face validity of the instrument was ensured through scrutinizing of the readability, language of construction of items, and clarity of items in the instrument.
 The content validity was ensured through expert review and consultation with faculty members specializing in educational assessment and technology-enhanced learning.
 Their valuable feedback was incorporated to enhance the questionnaire's content and construct validity.
-Also, to ascertain the reliability of the instrument, the questionnaires were administered on 20 students that were not part of the sample selected prior to the administration of the instrument on the selected sample using split-half method.
+Also, to ascertain the reliability of the instrument, the questionnaires were administered to 20 students who were not part of the sample selected prior to the administration of the instrument on the selected sample using the split-half method.
 The Cronbach-Alpha gave a value of 0.89.
-This value therefore adjudged that the instrument was reliable.
+This value, therefore, adjudged that the instrument was reliable.

 4. results and discussion

-Research Question One: How easy to use do the pre-varsity students find the online entrance examination of Obafemi Awolowo University?
+Research Question One: How easy-to-use does the pre-varsity students find the online entrance examination of Obafemi Awolowo University?